microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 	* 3 actions related to NT_TRANSACT_SET_QUOTA, which are Trans2SetFsInfoRequestAdditional, Trans2SetFsInfoResponseAdditional and ErrorTrans2SetFsInfoResponseAdditional.
 	* 3 actions related to Session setup, which are SessionSetupRequestAdditional,SessionSetupResponseAdditional and ErrorSessionSetupResponseAdditional.
 	All the above actions are implemented in the same manner: The client sends one request to the server and the server will return two kinds of response, which are successful response or failed response.
-	For example, there are 3 actions related to the operation °∞SMB_COM_WRITE_ANDX°±, which are WriteRequest, WriteResponse and ErrorWriteResponse.
+	For example, there are 3 actions related to the operation ‚ÄúSMB_COM_WRITE_ANDX‚Äù, which are WriteRequest, WriteResponse and ErrorWriteResponse.
 	WriteRequest is used to send a request to server to write data to a file or a named pipe.
 If the operation succeeds, the WriteResponse will be called to receive the successful respone from server.
 	If the operation is failed, the ErrorWriteResponse will be called to receive the failed respone from server.
 * 6 actions are defined by the test suite:
 	* ServerSetup: This action sets up the server side environment, including message signing requirement and maximum read/write size.
 	* ServerSetupResponse: The response to the ServerSetup action.
-	* CreatePipeAndMailslot£∫This action creates a named pipe or mailslot at the server side, in order to enable client create its instances.
+	* CreatePipeAndMailslotÔºöThis action creates a named pipe or mailslot at the server side, in order to enable client create its instances.
 	* CheckPreviousVersion: This action checks the previous version for the designated file identifier.
 * The 7 abstract data model classes are SmbConnection class, SmbFile class, SmbPipe class, SmbSession class, SmbShare class, SmbTree and SmbMailslot as specified in section 2.2.2.